-The distance between the unstable $X_2$ and the stable $X_3$ equilibrium points becomes very small when $\beta$ approaches to 1.
-This indicates that the expected time to extinction may be too short; see Figure \ref{de-pot-bif}(b).
+The distance between the unstable equilibrium $X_2$ and the stable fixed point $X_3$ becomes very small when $\beta$ approaches to 1.
+This indicates that the expected time to extinction may be too short, as clarified in Fig. \ref{de-pot-bif}(b).

-{Figure \ref{path} displays the numerical simulation of the stochastic single-species model (\ref{401}) with Allee effect when it is persistent or extinct at different value of initial condition $x_0$.
-This figure proves that the solutions of the stochastic system are positive, and extinction species occurs when the initial condition is less than $X_2$; see Figure \ref{path}(b).
+{Fig. \ref{path} displays the numerical simulation of the stochastic single-species model (\ref{401}) with Allee effect when it is persistent or extinct at different value of initial condition $x_0$.
+This figure proves that the solutions of the stochastic nonlinear system \eqref{401} are positive, and extinction species occurs when the initial condition is less than the value of $X_2$, as demonstrated in Fig. \ref{path}(b).
 While the initial condition is greater than the value of $X_2$, there is stochastic persistence.}

-In Figure \ref{OMBM}(a), we plot the most probable transition pathways, denoted by $Z_m(t)$ of system (\ref{Ito-Dec}) for different values of $\lambda$. {This Figure tells us that as time increases, the most probable $Z_m(t)$ increases to stable state $X_3$ quickly, and remains a nearly constant level, then decays (approaches) to the high stable equilibrium state}.
-Figure \ref{OMBM}(b) demonstrates the curves for the most probable steady state $x_s$ of the stochastic single-species model with Allee effect driven by Gaussian noise at different values of the Gaussian noise intensity $\lambda.$ The steady state curves exhibit a bi-stability in the interval $(a_1,, a_2)$.
-For $\gamma_3 > a_1$, the stable steady state stays at the extinction state. {While for $\gamma_3 <a_1$, it remains at the stable equilibrium state.
+In Fig. \ref{OMBM}(a), we depict the most probable transition pathways $Z_m(t)$ of system (\ref{Ito-F2}) for different values of $\lambda$. {This figure tells us that as time grows, the most probable paths $Z_m(t)$ increase to the stable state $X_3$ quickly, and remain at a nearly constant level, then approach to the high stable equilibrium state}.
+Fig. \ref{OMBM}(b) demonstrates the curves for the most probable steady state $x_s$ of the stochastic single-species model \eqref{401} with $\epsilon(y)=0$ driven by Gaussian noise at different values of the noise intensity $\lambda.$ The steady state curves exhibit a bi-stability in the interval $(a_1, a_2)$.
+For $\gamma_3 > a_1$, the stable steady state stays at the extinction state. {While for $\gamma_3 <a_1$, it is located at the stable equilibrium state.